innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Planning

-**Input:**  System requirements and risk controls
+**Input:** User needs, system requirements, and risk controls

 Setup a Git repository on GitHub.
 All software activity outputs will be stored in this Git repository, the associated GitHub issues, or the associated GitHub pull requests, unless explicitly noted otherwise [[62304:5.1.1.b]].
+Problem reports and change requests are stored as GitHub issues.
+A GitHub issue tagged with the `bug` label is a problem report.
+If a problem report outlines a set of requested changes, then it can simultaneously act as a change request.
+GitHub issues tagged with the `obsolete` label are ignored.

 The software developers working on the project are responsible for keeping all software activity outputs within version control at the times specified in the activity descriptions [[62304:5.1.9.c, 62304:5.1.9.d, and 62304:5.1.9.e]].

 [[:Note that we do not explicitly use the term "software configuration management" since many developers will be unfamiliar with the term, and instead we use the term "version control."
 Git is a version control system that makes it simple to track and record the history of every file it contains in a precise and controller manner.
 The requirements listed in sections 62304:5.1.9.a, 62304:5.1.11, 62304:8.1.1, 62304:8.1.3, 62304:8.3, and 62304:9.5 are fulfilled by our use of Git and GitHub.
 Also note that this setup implies that all activity outputs that are stored in the Git repository, GitHub issues, or GitHub pull requests are configuration items.
 Furthermore, the version of every configuration item comprising the software system configuration is stored in the Git repository for the entire history of the project.
 Each activity describes the configuration items in more detail.]]

 In the Software Design Specification, record details about the project's build process, including tool versions, environment variables, etc. [[62304:5.1.10 and 62304:5.8.5]].
 Also document how the software can be reliably delivered to the point of use without corruption or unauthorized change [[62304:5.8.8]].

-Search through this document for the text "TODO" and follow the instructions next to the "TODO" sections.
+Search through this document, and the other documents in this set of templates, for the text "TODO".
+Follow the instructions next to the "TODO" sections.
 Once you are done you may delete the instructions.
 Note that longer instructions may be demarcated with "ENDTODO".

 Keep this planning document up to date as the project commences [[62304:5.1.2]].